Easy ways to reduce your carbon footprint

 Scientists have warned that we need to try to keep global warming below a 1.5°C temperature increase, or else we could face significant environmental impacts.

-We've put together this list of 35 simple (and often surprising) changes that we can all make to reduce our carbon footprint, live more sustainably and save money too.
+We've put together this list of 39 simple (and often surprising) changes that we can all make to reduce our carbon footprint, live more sustainably and save money.

-All of the changes below make a real difference, but the biggest wins are: fly less, eat less meat and in season, buy less (or used), shop local and switch to green energy.
+All of the changes below make a real difference.
+But, the biggest wins are: fly less, eat less meat and in season, buy less (or used), shop local and switch to green energy if possible.

 What is a carbon footprint?

 A carbon footprint is the amount of CO2e* that we produce in our day-to-day lives.
 We all have a carbon footprint, but the key to living more sustainably is making conscious changes to reduce our individual CO2e contributions as much as possible.

 When reducing your carbon footprint, try not to put pressure on yourself to live perfectly.
 Making some easy changes to your daily habits will allow you to live a more sustainable, eco-friendly lifestyle.

 The average person's carbon footprint in the UK is currently 12.7 tonnes CO2e.
 This needs to be brought down as quickly as possible to slow down and then reverse climate change.

 In the latest edition of 'How Bad Are Bananas', Mike Berners-Lee suggests we should each aim to cut our CO2e contributions to just five tonnes per year.